gaurav0585/FrontEnd-Projects/README.md

-# Frontend-Projects
+# Time-clock
-This repo consists of some projects made using HTML, CSS, JavaScript, React and more.
+In this repo, we've made a time-clock using Html, Css and JavaScript only.